Why use Armoured Joints at all?

 Guidance on choosing the right joint

 Building use.
 Consider whether the building will have one use in its lifetime, or if this may change.
-You can future-proof the floor by choosing a versatile joint, such as Permaban Signature or Wave.
+You can future-proof the floor by choosing a versatile joint, such as Wawe or Sinus Slide.
 These allow vehicles to cross the floor freely in any direction, now and in future.

 Traffic.
 Consider the type of vehicle wheel being used, plus traffic frequency and speed (‘duty’).
 Vehicle direction determines how much impact a joint endures.
-Straight joints such as AlphaJoint are Eclipse are fine where vehicles won’t cross directly.
-Otherwise, choose Signature or Wave to prevent impact (see below).
+Straight joints such as Terajoint are fine where vehicles won’t cross directly.
+Otherwise, choose a shaped joint such Wawe or Sinus Slide to prevent impact.

 Service.
-If cleaning chemicals are regularly used, a stainless steel joint (AlphaJoint CSS) will withstand these and look good for longer.
-If a joint is likely to be regularly exposed to wet conditions, choose our galvanised Signature, Eclipse or Wave.
+If cleaning chemicals are regularly used, a stainless steel joint will withstand these and look good for longer.
+If a joint is used on external slabs and/or likely to be regularly exposed to wet conditions, choose a galvanised finish.

 Hazards.
-If the building handles substances which must not leach into the ground, or where the joint gap itself would pose a hazard to pedestrians, then cover the gap permanently with SignatureSlide, or fill with a joint sealant.
+If the building handles substances which must not leach into the ground, or where the joint gap itself would pose a hazard to pedestrians, then cover the gap permanently with Sinus or Parallel Slide Plate Joint, or fill with a joint sealant.

 What is impact?

-A shaped joint arris (Signature or Wave) has no straight lines–hence the wheels cannot fall between the two sides, so no impact can occur.
+A shaped joint arris (Wawe or Sinus Slide) has no straight lines–hence the wheels cannot fall between the two sides, so no impact can occur.
 Shaped joints therefore make the ideal choice for directional traffic situations, or where a building owner wants to ensure flexibility for how a building may be used in the future.

 The value-engineered approach